FallCicada/fallcicada.github.io/source/_posts/misc-note.md

 This will automatically modify your `_config.yml`, and will also create another theme-specific configuration file `_config.icarus.yml` at the same directory.
 Unlisted configuration is kept the same as default.

+To order the posts by newest-updated, rather than newest-posted, I changed `index_generator.order_by` to `-updated`.
-The `highlight` config should be carefully checked, as I have met several bugs due to inappropriate settings under this part.
+In addition, the `highlight` config should be carefully checked, as I have met several bugs due to inappropriate settings under this part.
 To ensure that 2 enters break a line rather than 1 enter, set `marked.gfm: true` in the config file, as in [回车就是换行和预览不一致异常问题](https://github.com/hexojs/hexo/issues/2200).

 ``` yaml _config.yml >folded